-The headlines just keep on coming…
+The headlines about the NSA just keep on coming…

 N.S.A.
 Foils Much Internet Encryption | NY Times